 In August of 1944, he was drafted into the Army’s Special Engineer Detachment (SED) and sent to Oak Ridge, where his position as a Health Physics officer gave him top-secret clearance.
 Koval passed secret information about Oak Ridge’s nuclear facilities to a Soviet contact, code name “Farraday.”
 In June 1945, Koval was transferred to Dayton, Ohio, where he obtained and passed information about the polonium-based “initiator” for the implosion bomb that was being developed.

 In 1946, Koval was honorably discharged from the Army.
 In 1948, he sailed for Europe, never to return.
 He died peacefully at his home in Moscow on January 31, 2006.
 On November 2, 2007, Russian Prime Minister Vladimir Putin posthumously awarded Koval with the Hero of the Russian Federation Medal, the nation’s highest civilian honor, for “his courage and heroism while carrying out special missions” and acknowledged Koval’s contribution to the Soviet Union’s development of the atomic bomb.

 For more information about Koval, check out "The Spy Who Stole Urchin" by Owen Pagano, an intern at the Atomic Heritage Foundation who became interested in Koval and wrote his undergraduate thesis on the topic.

 Early in 1945 Julius was fired from his job with the Signal Corps when his past membership in the Communist Party came to light.
-On June 17, 1950, he was arrested on suspicion of espionage after having been named by David Greenglass.
-Julius maintained his innocence throughout the length of his trial and appeals.
-On June 19, 1953, he was executed at Sing-Sing Prison in New York.
+On June 17, 1950, he was arrested after being implicated by Greenglass.
+Throughout their appeals, he and Ethel maintained their innocence.
+They were executed at Sing Sing prison in New York on June 19, 1953.

 - Rosenberg papers through Columbia University